 #1 Freezing Phase

-In this stage, you will suffer with extreme shoulder pain and the onset of stiffness in your shoulder.
+In this stage, you will suffer from extreme shoulder pain and the onset of stiffness in your shoulder.
 This is the phase when your shoulder won’t be completely frozen but will start freezing and solidifying.
 This phase can last for 3 to 9 months.

 This is definitely a long time of suffering, but you shouldn’t undergo aggressive treatments during this phase.
 However, you can opt for pain relief treatments, such as anti-inflammatory medication and some modalities at the physiotherapy clinic like Laser and Interferential Current to minimize and control pain.